digitalocean/marketplace-partners/marketplace_docs/build-an-image.md

-# How to build an image for One-click apps on DigitalOcean
+# Building Marketplace Images Manually

 In order to submit an image for an app listing in the DigitalOcean Marketplace, you must engineer it in a compatible format, using a supported operating system and with a few necessary pre-requisities, and finally pass the tests in the marketplace_validation _img check.sh_ script.

-This document will help you navigate the simple pre-requisites and processes.
-The time required to engineer an image may vary depending on your software's needs, in summary it'll usually be 30 to 60 minutes of hands-on work.
+This page will help you navigate the simple pre-requisites and processes.
+The time required to engineer an image may vary depending on your software's needs, but in summary it'll usually be 30 to 60 minutes of hands-on work.

 ## Supported operating systems and pre-requisities

 ### Operating systems

-At the moment, we support a limited number of operating systems:
+Currently we support a limited number of operating systems:

 * Ubuntu 18.04
 * Ubuntu 16.04